debug-js/debug/Readme.md

 ## Wildcards

-  The "*" character may be used as a wildcard.
-Suppose for example your library has debuggers named "connect:bodyParser", "connect:compress", "connect:session", instead of listing all three with `DEBUG=connect:bodyParser,connect.compress,connect:session`, you may simply do `DEBUG=connect:*`, or to run everything using this module simply use `DEBUG=*`.
+  The asterisk character ('\*') may be used as a wildcard.
+Suppose for example your library has debuggers named "connect:bodyParser", "connect:compress", "connect:session", instead of listing all three with `DEBUG=connect:bodyParser,connect.compress,connect:session`, you may simply do `DEBUG=connect:\*`, or to run everything using this module simply use `DEBUG=\*`.

   You can also exclude specific debuggers by prefixing them with a "-" character.
-For example, `DEBUG=* -connect:*` would include all debuggers except those starting with "connect:".
+For example, `DEBUG=\* -connect:\*` would include all debuggers except those starting with "connect:".

 ## Browser support

  Debug works in the browser as well, currently persisted by `localStorage`.
-For example if you have `worker:a` and `worker:b` as shown below, and wish to debug both type `debug.enable('worker:*')` in the console and refresh the page, this will remain until you disable with `debug.disable()`.
+For example if you have `worker:a` and `worker:b` as shown below, and wish to debug both type `debug.enable('worker:\*')` in the console and refresh the page, this will remain until you disable with `debug.disable()`.

 ```js
 a = debug('worker:a');